opavlyuk/opavlyuk.github.io/index.md

 reliable, and secure delivery of online video, web content, and IoT data.
 The cooperation presupposed the extension of an advanced catching proxy software that empowered the clients to provide exceptional digital experiences.
-The scope of the project covered the development of the API, backend, and the test automation framework.
+The scope of the project covered the development of the API, and the test automation frameworks.

 _Responsibilities:_
-* Measuring and analysis of software performance
+* Developing distributed system for measuring and analysis of CDN performance
 * Bottlenecks identification
 * Consulting other teams about performance improvements

 **4 years | Software Engineer**
 _Responsibilities:_
 * Developing new features for existing infrastructure software
-* Designing and developing from scratch of internal dashboards and monitoring systems
+* Designing and developing internal dashboards and monitoring systems from scratch
 * Development of an automated testing framework

 Technology stack used:
 Go, Python, Lua, Tornado, Networking libs, DTrace, Jenkins, aiohttp

 ### Company: Amplify
-**6 month | Junior Python Developer**
+**6 months | Junior Python Developer**

 _Project description_
 The project was delivered for a US-based company providing educational services.